Skip navigation

 Coach Lane Campus East (H005)

-I have held awards, as Principal Investigator and collaborator, totalling over £11 million from funders including the National Institute for Health Research (NIHR), which focus on knowledge translation and on the experiences of people who are marginalised or find themselves in situation of social or health precarity.
+I have held awards, as Principal Investigator and collaborator, totalling over £29 million from funders including the National Institute for Health Research (NIHR) and the UK Research and Innovation, which focus on knowledge translation and on the experiences of people who are marginalised or find themselves in situation of social or health precarity.

 My research is two pronged.
-On the one hand it focuses on the use of metaphors and discursive formations in culturally specific understandings of key societal concepts such death, attachment, or quality of life.
-On the other hand, I focus on the pragmatic understanding of ‘what works’ in service delivery to meet the needs of people who may have complex and multiple needs.
+On the one hand it focuses on the experiences of marginalisation, in all of its presentations.
+I also focus on the pragmatic understanding of ‘what works’ in service delivery to cater for those experiences, and meet the needs of people who may have complex and multiple needs.
 I use theory to explain the vagaries of public health interventions in their broadest possible sense, with a focus on the broader societal and structural determinants of health.
-Thus methodologically, as well as embracing postmodern approaches to research, I have expertise in soft system methodology and realist evaluation and synthesis.
+As well as embracing postmodern approaches to research, I have expertise in soft system methodology and realist evaluation and synthesis.

 • Please visit the Pure Research Information Portal for further information